 17. SOURCES AND FOR FURTHER INFORMATION

 National Fire Protection Association.
 Current Edition.
-NFPA 1994 Standard on Protective Ensembles for First Responders to Hazardous Materials Emergencies and CBRN Terrorism Incidents.
+NFPA 1990 Standard for Protective Ensembles for Hazardous Materials and CBRN Operations, NFPA 1994 Standard on Protective Ensembles for First Responders to Hazardous Materials Emergencies and CBRN Terrorism Incidents.